The whole system

 3. Pump-out tank and surface irrigation

-The inlet to the pump-out tank sets the equilibrium water level for the secondary treatment sumps (see red arrow to the left and above).
+The inlet to the pump-out tank (see red arrow to the left) sets the equilibrium water level for the preceding secondary treatment sumps (see red arrow above).

 The pump has a float switch which turns the pump on before the water level reaches the inlet.